gear-foundation/vara-wiki/docs/bridge/architecture.md

 ## Token Transfer Workflows
 ### From Vara Network to Ethereum

 From a broad standpoint, the user starts a bridging request in the frontend, giving the bridge permission to spend the specified tokens.
 After deducting any necessary fees, the bridging process leads to the burning of tokens on Vara Network, producing a message.
 This message is relayed by the Built-in actor and stored in Vara’s storage.
 Subsequently, an off-chain relayer forwards this message to the Ethereum relayer contract.
-Once the Merkle proof is validated, the ERC-20 treasury releases the corresponding funds to the user on Ethereum.
+Once the Merkle proof is validated, the ERC-20 Manager releases the corresponding funds to the user on Ethereum.

 ```mermaid
 flowchart LR